 Escambia County adopted a Local Preference Initiative on September 16, 2013, to improve local business access to bidding on vehicles and equipment being sought for purchase by the County.
 The initiative took effect October 1, 2013.
 The Escambia County website, MyEscambia.com, has implemented an alert specifically for businesses and residents interested in updates regarding Purchasing, a division of Budget and Management Services.

 On September 15, MyEscambia.com asked residents to complete an online survey to gauge the communities' thoughts and ideas about drainage issues faced by County residents.

-Below is a listing of events occurring in the month of July at the West Florida Public Library (WFPL) locations in Escambia County.
+Below is a listing of events occurring in the month of October at the West Florida Public Library (WFPL) locations in Escambia County.
 For more information about events, please contact the Main Library at (850) 436-5060 and follow @MyWFPL on Twitter.